2023 Most Popular Design & Applied Arts Bachelor's Degree Schools in New York

 Read full report on Design & Applied Arts at Syracuse University

-With a ranking of #9, Farmingdale State College did quite well on this year’s most popular schools for design and applied arts students working on their bachelor’s degree.
-Located in the suburb of Farmingdale, SUNY College of Technology at Farmingdale is a public school with a moderately-sized student population.
+Farmingdale State College ranked #9 on this year’s Most Popular Design & Applied Arts Bachelor’s Degree Schools in New York list.
+Located in the large suburb of Farmingdale, SUNY College of Technology at Farmingdale is a public school with a medium-sized student population.

 Of the 56 students majoring in design at SUNY College of Technology at Farmingdale, 48% are male and 52% are female.